 Rough Terrain Capability

 Not every cyclist prefers to have access to their smartphone while riding.
-For those that do, though, a bike phone mount is a great solution.
-For mid-ride control of music-streaming, navigation, and progress-tracking apps, the smartphone bike mount is the way to go.
+For those who do though, a bike phone mount is a great solution.
+For mid-ride control of music streaming, navigation, and progress-tracking apps, the smartphone bike mount is the way to go.

 Different mounts are better for different riders depending on their features.
 We recommend all of the bike phone mounts on this list, including the Roam Universal, which is a solid overall option.